-mo ore than one row, and full-time freshmen should also be counted as fu First-time II-time undergradu Full-time H2 Less Than Full-time Undergraduate Full-time Freshmen (Incl.
+ore than one row, and full-time freshmen should also H2 First-time Full-time Less Than Full-time Undergraduate Full-time Freshmen (Incl.
 Fresh.)
-Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2003 cohort) H2 b) Number of students in line a who applied for need- based financial aid H2 c) Number of students in line b who were determined to L. have financial need H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any Ļ need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
-Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) ٠, H2 j) The average financial aid package of those in line d .
-Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) 110 Average need-based scholarship and grant award of H2 k) those in line e H2 I) Average need-based self-help award (excluding PLUS ПΖ 1) loans, unsubsidized loans, and private alternative loans) of those in line f uэ m) Average need-based loan (excluding PLUS loans, H2 ''' ) unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan ulose ili lille i wilo wele awalueu a lieeu-baseu loali
+Undergraduate H2 a) Number of degree-seeking undergraduate students (CDS Item B1 if reporting on Fall 2004 cohort) H2 b) Number of students in line a who applied for need- based financial aid H2 C) Number of students in line b who were determined to have financial need H2 d) Number of students in line c who were awarded any financial aid H2 e) Number of students in line d who were awarded any Ĺ need-based scholarship or grant aid H2 f) Number of students in line d who were awarded any Ĺ need-based self-help aid H2 g) Number of students in line d who were awarded any non-need-based scholarship or grant aid H2 h) Number of students in line d whose need was fully met (exclude PLUS loans, unsubsidized loans, and private alternative loans) H2 i) On average, the percentage of need that was met of students who were awarded any need-based aid.
+Exclude any aid that was awarded in excess of need as well as any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 j) The average financial aid package of those in line d .
+Exclude any resources that were awarded to replace EFC (PLUS loans, unsubsidized loans, and private alternative loans) H2 ы Average need-based scholarship and grant award of k) those in line e H2 I) Average need-based self-help award (excluding PLUS loans, unsubsidized loans, and private alternative loans) of those in line f H2 m) Average need-based loan (excluding PLUS loans, ' unsubsidized loans, and private alternative loans) of those in line f who were awarded a need-based loan L